-- A detailed examination/due diligence shall be undertaken prior to outsourcing the function or insurance activity for the purposes of : - $\circ\,$ allowing the Company to understand the main risks that might arise from the outsourcing, - o identifying the most suitable strategies for the mitigation/management of such risks, - ensuring that the Service Provider has the necessary financial resources, ability, capacity and any authorisation required by law to perform the outsourced activities reliably and professionally. - The Company shall remain fully responsible for the discharging of all its obligations under a function or insurance activity that is outsourced. - The Company ensures that there is effective supervision of the outsourced function or activity.
-In addition it ensures that the Company's regulator will have access to all relevant data held by the Service Provider to which the function or insurance activity is outsourced, regardless of whether such Service Provider is a regulated or unregulated entity. - The Company ensures that there is a Non-disclosure Agreement in place with the Service Provider in the event that any confidential information is to be provided to the Service Provider. - The Company safeguards that in any arrangement with a Service Provider it shall have the right to terminate the Outsourced arrangement.
+- A detailed examination/due diligence shall be undertaken prior to outsourcing the function or insurance activity for the purposes of: - allowing the Company to understand the main risks that might arise from the outsourcing, - o identifying the most suitable strategies for the mitigation/management of such risks, - ensuring that the Service Provider has the necessary financial resources, ability, capacity and any authorization required by law to perform the outsourced activities reliably and professionally. - The Company shall remain fully responsible for the discharging of all its obligations under a function or insurance activity that is outsourced. - The Company ensures that there is effective supervision of the outsourced function or activity.
+In addition, it ensures that the Company's regulator will have access to all relevant data held by the Service Provider to which the function or insurance activity is outsourced, regardless of whether such Service Provider is a regulated or unregulated entity. - The Company ensures that there is a Non-disclosure Agreement in place with the Service Provider in the event that any confidential information is to be provided to the Service Provider. - The Company safeguards that in any arrangement with a Service Provider it shall have the right to terminate the Outsourced arrangement.

-In accordance with the Company's Policy, prior to the outsourcing of an activity or function, an assessment is carried out by Legal Department as to whether the outsourced activity or function has the potential to be considered a critical or important service or activity.
+In accordance with the Company's Manual, prior to the outsourcing of an activity or function, an assessment is carried out by the Outsourcing Officer as to whether the outsourced activity or function has the potential to be considered a critical or important service or activity, and the Legal Department provides confirmation as to the result of such an assessment.

-Currently, the following critical functions or activities are outsourced:
+As at the end of 2022, the following critical functions or activities are outsourced:

-- The Internal Audit control function of the Company and - The handling and investigation of healthcare claims.
+- The Internal Audit control function of the Company; - The handling and investigation of healthcare claims; - Portfolio management services related to Class VII products (management of group pension funds); and - IT services